even on the peak, even

 Tom Pow

-JL Williams is a contemporary poet, performer, and educator whose work explores themes of myth, metaphysics, nature and the human experience through a lyrical and often surreal lens.
+JL Williams is a contemporary poet, performer, and educator whose work explores themes of myth, metaphysics, nature and the human experience through a lyrical and often superreal lens.
 Born in New Jersey, USA, and based in Edinburgh, Scotland, Williams has a strong international presence, blending American and Scottish literary traditions with a distinctive voice that often challenges and expands the boundaries of poetry.
-Her poetry collections include Condition of Fire (2004), Locust and Marlin (2014), After Economy (2017) and Origin (2022), which have garnered critical acclaim for their vivid imagery, emotional depth, and innovative use of form.
+Her poetry collections include Condition of Fire (2004), Locust and Marlin (2014), After Economy (2017), Origin (2022) and Strange Architectures (2026), which have garnered critical acclaim for their vivid imagery, emotional depth, and innovative use of form.

 Williams also works as Creative Projects Manager at the Edinburgh Futures Institute and curates events, projects and workshops – such as Utopia Lab – that explore creativity, embodiment and our ability to dream the future in order to create a beautiful present.
-She is hopeful about the simple and mysterious power of poetry that allows us to know ourselves, each other and the world more deeply. www.jlwilliamspoetry.co.uk
+As of December 2025, she is a certified yoga teacher giving classes and workshops in Edinburgh – see Utopia Yoga for more information and to book.

 Facebook: Jennifer Lynn Williams